Osinbajo seeks measures for speedy judicial process - Nigeria Today

 Osinbajo seeks measures for speedy judicial process

-Osinbajo in his keynote address described the present slow judicial process in the country as a nightmare for investors, saying, “We need to evolve measures that will speed up the judicial decisions.
-We also need these decisions not to be too complicated for investors to easily understand.”
+“We need to evolve measures that will speed up the judicial decisions.
+We also need these decisions not to be too complicated for investors to easily understand,” he stated.

-Represented by the minister of petroleum resources, Ibe Kachikwu, the acting President expressed the need to align decisions of various courts with some level of credibility so as to avoid complicated decisions from unnecessary forum shopping.
+Represented by the Minister of Petroleum Resources, Ibe Kachikwu, the acting president further expressed the need to align decisions of various courts with some level of credibility so as to avoid complicated decisions from unnecessary forum shopping.

-“We need to ensure sanctity of international arbitration also, judges should be trained in petroleum and energy sector so that they would be fully equipped to handle the emerging trends in the sector,” he said.

-Justice Onnoghen emphasised that endless litigation has grossly affected foreign investment in the country.

-According to Onnoghen, no investor, whether domestic or international, would want his investment tied down in seeming endless litigation, especially where there is an arbitration clause in the contract.
+According to him, “no investor, whether domestic or international, would want his investment tied down in seeming endless litigation, especially where there is an arbitration clause in the contract.”

-“May I draw the attention of heads of courts that the time saving nature of an arbitration proceeding encourages heightened commercial and economic activities as well as foreign investment,” he said.

 The CJN consequently requested that no court should entertain an action instituted to enforce a contract, or claim damages arising from a breach thereof, in which the parties have, by consent, included an arbitration clause and without first ensuring that the clause is invoked and enforced.